Ivenyang/cocos-docs/manual/framework/native/input/event-dispatcher/en.md

     _eventDispatcher->addEventListenerWithSceneGraphPriority(_mouseListener, this);
 ```

-Using method above to create a mouse listener.
-Then implement every callback functions one by one and bind them to the listener;
+Then implement every callback functions one by one and bind them to the listener:

 ```c++
 void MouseTest::onMouseDown(Event *event)